ChristopherGLewis/ddo-lite-tools/Data/Builder/ReadMe.txt

 Cost: #
 Optional.
 Defaults to 1 AP (per rank) if not included.

+Flags:
+Selector:
+SharedSelector
+Parent:
+Siblings:
+All:
+One:
+None:
+Rank2All:
+Rank3All:
+Rank3None:
+SelectorName:

 Spells
 ------
+MUST BE SORTED!

 Flags: Rare
 Include the rare flag for rare scroll wizard and artificer spells.